 Selected Research Interests: nanophotonics, semiconductor optics, quantum optics, light-matter interactions, photonic crystals, cavity-QED, quantum dots, computational electromagnetics, optomechanics, disorder-induced scattering, metamaterials, quantum plasmonics, topological photonics, computational physics.

-*We are always seeking outstanding graduate students – MSc, PhD, and Accelerated Masters, and occasionally have positions for post-docs.
+We are actively seeking outstanding graduate students – MSc, PhD, and Accelerated Masters, and occasionally have positions for post-docs.
 See Opportunities for more details and contact me if interested.
-We especially welcome applications from strong female candidates and underrepresented groups in physics.*
+We especially welcome applications from strong female candidates and underrepresented groups in physics.

-Research projects encompass a broad spectrum of fundamentals and applications, and include the study of classical optics, quantum optics and nonlinear optics in a variety of photonic nanostructures such as photonic crystals, single quantum dots, chiral waveguides, and metal nanoparticles.
+Research projects encompass a broad spectrum of fundamentals and applications of light-matter interactions, and includes the study of classical optics, quantum optics and nonlinear optics in a variety of photonic nanostructures such as photonic crystals, single quantum dots, chiral waveguides, 2d materials, optomechanics and metal nanoparticles.
 We tend to tackle both important and challenging problems, including some of the realities that are usually ignored, such as the effects of fabrication imperfections (structural disorder), material loss, and decoherence on light scattering.
 We are also interested in new methodologies in quantum optics including methods to describe cohernet feedback, electron-phonon interactions and the quantization of quasinormal modes.
 To learn more about our exciting research activities, please see Publications and Research sections above and look over some of our recent publications.